kuzaxak/blog/content/posts/2023-08-17-pg-wal-pilling-up.md

 ...
 ```

-After observing the `REDO WAL file: 00000001000012A5000000E2`, and noting that files
-had been renamed in `data/pg_wal/archive_status/` to `.done` extensions,
-I initiated manual removal to reclaim space using the `pg_archivecleanup` command.
+Noticing that files in `data/pg_wal/archive_status/` had been renamed with `.done` extensions, we proceeded to manually remove them using the `pg_archivecleanup` command to reclaim space.

 ```
 pg_archivecleanup -d /home/postgres/pgdata/pgroot/data/pg_wal 00000001000012A5000000E0